Translation Software: The Promise

 Success!
 Well, the Italian makes sense anyway.
 So, from all the examples we’ve seen, at last we come to something like 20% accuracy.

-There is, however, another kind of Machine Translation and this can be an excellent tool when used by language pros MTD, Machine Translation Database.
+Yes, it's a Machine Translation Database (MTD).
 The MTD software is used to compile a database of professionally translated materials.
-This is not magic; it does require a language professional to maintain develop it and maintain it.
+This is not magic; it does require a language professional to develop and maintain it.
 But once a company has a reliable MTD, it can use previously translated phrases, paragraphs, and pages automatically throughout future documents.
-This means those items don't need to be translated, edited, and proofed again, saving time and money.
+This means those items don't need to be translated, edited, and proofed again from scratch, saving time and money.

-Naturally, MTD is not something you use if your company only translates small items like brochures, ads, small manuals, etc. The time it takes to set-up and maintain would not yield any benefits.
-However, if your firm frequently needs massive projects transalted, where text changes come often, in a consistent, expected way, then MTD works.
-You must be commited to work closely with your translation agency to make MTD a benefit for you.
+Naturally, MTD is not something you use if your company only translates small items like brochures, ads, small manuals, etc. The time it takes to set-up and maintain would yield no benefits.
+However, if your firm frequently needs massive projects translated, where text changes come in a consistent, expected way, then MTD is a good tool.
+You must be committed to work closely with your translation agency to make MTD a benefit for you.

-Agan, MTD will not save you time or money on ads, small manuals, etc. The large, specialized jobs where MTD can help require excellent, thorough project management (the glossaries and other resources built for these jobs are specialized and time consuming to set-up and maintain).
-The real savings for such jobs are in time, because the document modifications can be plugged in by the MTD and the operator and edited as required, which, thanks to the MTD and the nature of the rigid text, can be minimal.
+Again, MTD will not save you time or money on ads, small manuals, etc. The large, specialized jobs where MTD can help require excellent, thorough project management (the glossaries and other resources built for these jobs are specialized and time consuming to set-up and maintain).
+The real savings for such jobs are in time, because the document modifications can be plugged into the MTD by the operator and edited as required, which, thanks to the MTD and the nature of the rigid text, can be minimal.

 Accurate, lucid translations are done by language pros.
 Accept no substitutes.